MikoBie/typst_template/main.typ

   - [x] In 1965, the last of #link("https://en.wikipedia.org/wiki/Jim_Crow_laws")[Jim Crow’s] racial segregation laws were overturned.

-  - [/] Despite much effort and investment, segregation still remains a major issue in the U.S. and elsewhere to this date (Massey, 2020).
+  - [/] Despite much effort and investment, #highlight[segregation still remains a major issue] in the U.S. and elsewhere to this date (Massey, 2020).

   - [ ] "If an individual is surrounded by more individuals of different types than the number of individuals of their own type, then the individual moves from the current location to a random empty location."
 (Schelling, 1971)
 ]